selemis/selectrix/PLUGIN_DEVELOPMENT.md

 ## Example Plugins

-See the `unzip-plugin` project as a complete example of an external plugin implementation.
+See the `UnzipPlugin` project as a complete example of an external plugin implementation.

 ## Troubleshooting